vega/vega/PORTING_GUIDE.md

 - Vega 2.x transform `"output"` maps for determining output field names have been removed.
 Instead, the relevant transforms accept an `"as"` parameter that (depending on the transform type) takes either a single string or an ordered array of strings, each representing a desired output field name.
 See the documentation (including JSDoc source code comments) for individual transforms for more information.

-- The `"aggregate"` transform no longer uses a `"summarize"` block for defining aggregation operators.
-In Vega 3, we instead use a flat set of (equal-length) arrays specifying the aggregation fields, operations and output names:
+- The `"aggregate"` transform no longer uses a `"summarize"` block for defining aggregation operations.
+In Vega 3, we instead use a flat set of (equal-length) arrays specifying the aggregation fields, operations and output field names:
   ```js
   {
     "type": "aggregate",